mattbeiswenger/codesweep/README.md

 3. Within the codesweep project directory, migrate the database - `python3 manage.py migrate`

 4. Populate the database with the population script - `python3 populate-codesweep.py`

+5. Run Django's local server -
+`python3 manage.py runserver`

 # To Be Implemented
 - [ ] Update the courses shown when student clicks on a course in the list group